Skip to Content

 Why Was Asbestos Used in Cement Sheets?

 For decades, asbestos was added to cement sheets for strength, flexibility and heat resistance.
-In the United States, asbestos cement sheets were commonly used in building construction.
-The products were often used in roofing and siding.
+These sheets were easier to handle and more moldable than heavy cement.
+In the United States, the construction industry commonly used asbestos cement sheets in roofing, siding and other places in the home.

-However, asbestos products pose a significant health threat.
-As materials age, get replaced or renovated, asbestos cement sheets may release airborne asbestos fibers.
-Inhaling or ingesting asbestos fibers can lead to serious diseases, like mesothelioma cancer.
+But asbestos products may still be present in older homes and buildings.
+As materials age, get replaced or renovated, cement sheets may release airborne asbestos fibers.
+Inhaling or ingesting these fibers can lead to serious diseases, like mesothelioma cancer.

 Asbestos Cement Sheets History at a Glance

-• Other Names: AC sheet, asbestos board, asbestos cement board, asbestos cladding, asbestos panel, asbestos roofing, asbestos sheets, fibrous cement sheet, roof sheets
+• Other Names: AC sheet, asbestos board, asbestos cement board, asbestos cladding, asbestos panel, asbestos roofing, asbestos sheets, fibre cement board, fibrous cement sheet, roof sheets

 • Years of Manufacture: Early 1900s – Present